honggzb/Study-General/Angular-Study/sample/add-loading-screen.md

-## loading screens between route changes
+## LOAD COMPONENT for loading screens between route changes

 Angular is a single-page frame work.
 The page doesn’t refresh between different routes and we need to take into account the slow connections and late responses from API’s.